The Singer 15 Class

 Initially the 15K26 was manufactured with a pillar mounted winder and a heavy balance wheel with a 35mm shaft, just like the earlier version of the 15K.
 This heavier wheel means that the only suitable hand crank for these early model 15 class must be era specific.

-In the 1910s (evidence suggests the start of WW1) the 15K26 design was modified to be more ecconomical to manufacture.
-The pillar mounted winder was replace with one mounted winder wheel guard (similar to the 66K1) and a lighter weight 25mm shaft balance wheel.
+In the 1910s (earliest example I have seen dated to 1912 ) the 15K26 design was modified to be more economical to manufacture.
+The pillar mounted winder was replace with one mounted winder wheel guard and a lighter weight 25mm shaft balance wheel.
 Both Vera and Frida (early and later version 15K26) have a tension with a screw in stud and an internal pin to release the tension.
 All three models have the standard 370mm × 178mm bed and a 1 o’clock bobbin case.

-All 15-30 class models have a wheel guard mounted "worm" winder like "Frida".
-While an early version of the submodel (as described in a parts catalogue) has a tension release similar to Vali, by 1915 the tension on Elizabethport 15-30 machines appears to be the same or similar to Vera and Frida.
-I can't comment on the balance wheels as I have only seen photos and sometimes machines are misidentified.
+All 15-30 class models have a wheel guard mounted "worm" winder like "Frida", though some (like my example manufactured in 1906) run off the treadle belt rather than the balance wheel.
+My 1906 era 15-30 has a tension release similar to Vali, but by 1915 the tension on Elizabethport 15-30 machines appears to be the same or similar to Vera and Frida.
+The balance wheel on my 15-30 has a heavy balance wheel with a 35mm shaft.

 While the latter version of the 15K26 was mostly out of production by the start of the 1930s, replaced by the cheaper to manufacture 15K80 and the more advanced 15K88, I have seen at least one example dated to 1945 (possibly as a result of using old parts during rationing).